BergmannLab/PascalX/docs/_sources/usage.rst.txt

 .. note::

+    The 1KG data download for GRCh38 is around 50GB.
 The import can take more than an hour per chromosome.
 A high parallel setting is therefore recommended.

 **Gene annotation:**